tiffanimarlowe/project_template/README.md

 (Put the problem into a historical context, from what does it originate?
 Are there already some proposed solutions?)

 (You should begin by introducing your topic.
 In this section, you should define the core terminology specific to the field, introduce the problem statement, and make clear the benefits (motivate!) of resolving that problem statement.
 The main difference between the ABSTRACT and Introduction sections is that the abstract summarizes the entire project, including results, whereas the introduc-tion only provides the motivation of the problem and an overview of the proposed solution.)

 (I tell sutdents to answer the questions, one paragaph each to start if you are lost)

 (Problem Statement.
 One paragraph to describe the prob-lem that you are tackling.)

   It is apparent that drone technology is something we can expect to see in the future.
 Delivery/logistics companies are currently testing drone capabilites to determine the effectivness of drone delivery.

 (Motivation.
 Why is this problem interesting and relevant to the research community?)

   Drone technolgy has become more advanced over the past few years from better batteries to more efficient brushless motors.
 Thus the capabilities are of drones are expanding like in the delivery industry.
 Additionally consumer trends are becoming more decentralized with the need for faster and more efficient delivery methods.
 For example Amazon has a service called Amazon Prime Air which allows the users to order items and have them deliverd in under an hour.
 A service like this will open up the markets for drone delivery resulting in less overhead for both the customer and drone delivery company.
 Lastly Uber is a company that is experimenting with using drones as a taxi service, which is very similar to a package delivery system.
 This shows that drone delivery systems are scalable for different scenarios.
 Standard ground based delivery systems will eventually be out dated and through this simulation we hope to prove this.

 (Proposed Solution.
 How do we propose to tackle this problem (that has been identified in the previous para-graphs, is interesting to the community, and has yet to be tackled by other researchers)?)

   The proposed solution is to simulate the truck and drone delivery methods to home locations or delivery hubs.
 We intend to use Agent Based Simulation techniques blah blah blah

 (Contributions.
 An enumeration of the contributions of the senior design project)

+I dont know that we will have any contributions..-marc

 (This project makes the following contributions:)(you must have this!!)
 •	(Contribution 1)